mugifly/Cues/README.md

 Cues
 ====

-Cues (Kyu-su) is digital cue-sheet
+Cues (Kyu-su) is digital cue-sheet.

+based on perl & Mojolicious + MongoDB + HTML5.

 __This project has just launched development.__